13 Stylish Facts About dELiA*s

 Miranda Kerr, Brooklyn Decker, Rosie Huntington-Whiteley, Cassie, and Krysten Ritter all struck a pose for dELiA*s back in the day.

-Not surprisingly, dELiA*s' massive success led to a number of “magalog” competitors, including Zoe, Wet Seal, moXiegirl (or mXg), Alloy, Airshop, and Just Nikki.
+Not surprisingly, the massive success of dELiA*s led to a number of “magalog” competitors, including Zoe, Wet Seal, moXiegirl (or mXg), Alloy, Airshop, and Just Nikki.
 But Kahn was not threatened by the competition.
 “People will try to play catch-up,” he told Chief Marketer.
 “There will be a shakeout on the imitator side.
 Most of these guys will lose a lot of money for a long time.”

 Contents, which featured roomwares for teens, launched in the late ‘90s.
-Says Benson, who collaborated with a designer named Whitney Delgado on the catalog: "I love the pictures so much, and those crazy rooms that we built."
+Benson collaborated with a designer named Whitney Delgado on the catalog.
+“I love the pictures so much,” she said, “and those crazy rooms that we built.”

 Following the launch of its website in 1998 (which, according to Chain Store Age accounted for two to three percent of the company's total sales in just two weeks online), dELiA*s began opening brick-and-mortar stores in 1999.
 Creating the look of the stores was, according to Benson, a tough but rewarding assignment.